chrtkv/bitbucket_repo_downloader/README.md

 # bitbucket_repo_downloader
-Download all repositories from bitbucket account
+Download all repositories from the bitbucket account